mg-04/mg-04.github.io/_articles/vlsi/adder.md

 ## 4. Non-sharing Neighbors
 Most people fuck up on this one.
 They start crying once they could't diffusion share

-We run out of diffusion shares for M28/M26, a suboptimal situation, but we can still lay the FETs as closely as possible, borderline DRC
+We run out of diffusion shares for M28/M26, a suboptimal situation.
+The key is to know what can still be overlapped, and what can't.
+We can still lay the FETs as closely as possible, edging the DRC
+- `NW` and `PP`/`NP` can still be overlapped.
+The bodies have the saem potential.
-- The `OD` layers need to be 0.13 um apart
+- `OD`s are now different nets.
+They need to be **0.13 um** apart
 - (when the `PP`/`NP` box perfectly overlaps with the neighboring `OD`)

 ![](/images/vlsi/Adder/nsd.png)